Frequently Asked Questions (FAQ)

 Fourth, process lock-in — AI does not fix bad processes.
 It digitises them, accelerates them, and makes them harder to change.
 Getting the strategic decisions right before implementation is not optional.

-Yes.
-Many businesses do.
 The question is whether the cost of a poorly considered direction — in time, money, data exposure, and operational disruption — exceeds the cost of thinking it through first.
 For most SMEs, it does.
 We are not arguing that you need us.
-We are arguing that you need a framework and objective perspective before you spend.
+We are arguing that you need a framework and objective perspective before you build your AI tool stack.

 Why are you qualified to advise on AI strategy?